asyncapi/website/pages/blog/conference-2022.md

 ## What's Next?

-Because the AsyncAPI conference happens once every year, then it means there will be another one next year(2023), and I can't wait for it to happen because the community happens to have learned from its mistake by deciding to kick off the planning as early as possible and I believe this is a big step in the right direction.
-So I would say so many lessons learned to put in play next year!
+Because the AsyncAPI Conference happens yearly, it means there will be another one next year(2023).
+I can't wait for it to happen because the community happens to have learned from its mistake by deciding to kick off the planning as early as possible and I believe this is a big step in the right direction.
+So many lessons learned to put into play for next year!

 ## Wrap up